 - Revenue sharing fees

-- Higher fees due to size of company (smaller companies generally pay higher fees, and unfairly so)
+- Higher fees due to the size of the company (smaller companies generally pay higher fees, and unfairly so)

 The 401(k) business model and pricing